Converting HTML and Webpages to PDF in ASP.NET using C# and IronPDF

 IronPdf.AspxToPdf.RenderThisPageAsPdf();

-This single line of code converts the entire current webpage with all its HTML structure, styles, and dynamic content into a PDF file, viewable in Adobe Reader or other PDF viewers.
-You can customize the output behavior:
+This single line of code converts the entire current webpage into a PDF file, capturing all HTML structure, styles, and dynamic content while maintaining Section 508 compliance.
+You can customize the output behavior for enterprise requirements:

 IronPdf.AspxToPdf.RenderThisPageAsPdf(